This is chicken Schnitzel that is better than normal.

 - lemon halves, to serve

-- ½ teaspoon harissa paste or to taste
+- ½ tsp harissa paste or to taste

-- ½ teaspoon finely chopped preserved lemon zest
+- ½ tsp finely chopped preserved lemon zest

 - To make the spicy aioli, mix together the aioli, harissa and preserved lemon.
 Set aside until needed.